TWJolly/Traffic_Microcides/README.md

 This repo contains python 3 IPython notebook files descibing analysis of crash and road volume data.
-See comments in notebooks for further info
+See comments in notebooks for further info and see this blog post - jollydata.co.uk/microcides